Make a plan of what you want to work on in each study session. Break it down into small tasks and work on one task at a time.

 Ideas for exam day

-If you feel yourself getting worried before your exam - spend some time focussing on your breathing.
+- If you feel yourself getting worried before your exam - spend some time focusing on your breathing.

-Work on the questions that you find easiest first.
+- Work on the questions that you find easiest first.
+You don’t have to go in order.

 Talking helps!
 We’re here for you.